upengareri/devops/kodekloud/terraform_basics/terraform_notes.md

 - To make it more restrictive, we can apply __type constraint__ as well
 ![variable_list_type_constraint](./images/variable_list_type_constraint.png)

-> Set is similar to list except that set can't have duplicates
+> Set is similar to list except that set can't have duplicates; default is list type

 > Tuple is similar to list except that list can only have elements of same type while tuple can have elements of multiple types e.g
 ```hcl